Spare Me the Details

-"Spare Me the Details" is a song by American punk rock band the Offspring.
+"Spare Me the Details" is a song by American rock band the Offspring.
 The song is featured as the tenth track from their seventh studio album, Splinter (2003), and was released as a single in 2004 in Australia and New Zealand only.
+Dexter Holland wrote the song inspired by a friend who was unsettled at a vivid account of his girlfriend cheating on him, and asked the person telling him 'Please!
+Spare me the details!'